-In order to identify snippets of code in the user's code where a proposal is applicable, we need some way to define patterns of code to use as a query.
-To do this, we have designed and implemented a domain-specific language that allows matching parts of code that is applicable to some proposal, and transforming those parts to use the features of that proposal.
+In order to identify snippets of code in the users codebase where a proposal is applicable we need some way to define patterns of code where we can apply the proposal.
+To do this, a DSL titled JSTQL is used.

-3.3.1 Structure of JSTQL
+3.3.1 JSTQL